Skip to main content

 Screens are part of everyday life as you text, scroll through social media, map a route, catch up on news, chat or shop online, relax with a video, and do so much more.
 Many adults spend 11 hours a day or more in front of a computer, phone, tablet, TV, or another type of screen.

 Screens are also becoming a bigger part of life for young children.
 It's easy to let a fussy toddler play a game on your smartphone or turn on a preschooler's favorite video while you get dinner on the table.
 Screens are a source of education and entertainment for young children, not to mention a handy way to video chat with friends and family.
-Kids seem to adapt to screens at a very young age.

 However, as a parent, you probably recognize that unlimited screen time is not a good idea for young children.
 How much screen time should you allow?
 How should you set screen time limits that work for your family?
 Setting boundaries for screen time is important for the entire family.